sandraNimeshajm/portfolio/README.md

 - skilled in using Git for tracking changes and collaborating on projects
 - comfortable with Git commands for committing, pushing, and pulling code
 - knowledgeable in creating repositories and managing project versions

+**API Testing**

+- using Postman to perform Basic CRUD(Create, Read, Update, Delete) operations
+- learnt about Environment, Global and Collection Variables
+- created Collections to store and organize requests
+- authentication using Postman

 # Projects